Testing Automotive Relays Explained

 Take 12V and apply it to one side of the coil and a good ground to the other side.
 I have a car battery for bench testing but you can disconnect the one in the car and use it for this test.

 These types of repairs can be very expensive at your auto repair center because they require a good amount of skill level.
 This is also an automotive repair that is clean and exercises the brain.
+If the air conditioning relay fails the car AC system blows warm air.

 This next link will take you to some additional information on the youfixcars.com site so you can learn about automotive electrical systems.